Kristokarp/falmec-hob2hood/README.md

 - upload the provided script to your arduino
 - make sure your IR sensor has direct vision to your hob
 - turn on your hob and see the falmec hood turn on its lights, this means that you made it!

+### Debugging

+If your hood does not seem to receive the commands then check the serial monitor for command debug logs, those are printed every time your IR sensor receives a command from your hob.
+If you see the logs then it means that you can successfully read the commands from the hob side and the problem is somewhere with the RF transmitter.
+For me it helped when I attached an antenna to the transmitter.

+If you don't even get the logs from the IR sensor then it means that you probably need to double check your connections or have a problem with the sensor itself.